Connecting teams to support 50 million customers around the world

 - The Intuit support team’s engineering colleagues had already adopted a solution for this: Slack

-“Hearing the great things engineering was already doing with Slack drove that internal demand,” says Brynna.
+“Hearing the great things engineering was already doing with Slack drove that internal demand,” says Donn.

 Replacing business silos with Slack-based project collaboration

-Unlike a typical enterprise technology implementation scenario, in which it can be difficult to manage company-wide adoption of new technology and workflows, Intuit’s initial staggered roll-out quickly went up a gear.
+Unlike a typical enterprise-technology implementation scenario, in which it can be difficult to manage company-wide adoption of new technology and workflows, Intuit’s initial staggered roll-out quickly shifted into high gear.

 “Slack groups created and enabled collaboration that wasn’t there before.”